Siege of Aleppo (1980): Crackdown

 In early March 1980 the Syrian Muslim Brotherhood closed down the business district of Aleppo for two weeks.
 The strikes spurred sympathy strikes in other cities including Hama, Homs, Idlib, Deir ez-Zor, and Hasaka.

-In response both to the strikes and the general increase in opposition activity, in mid March units of the 3rd Division of the Syrian Army were redeployed to Aleppo from Damascus and Lebanon.
+In response both to the strikes and the general increase in opposition activity, in mid March units of the 3rd Division of the Syrian Arab Armed Forces were redeployed to Aleppo from Damascus and Lebanon.
 The Division was reinforced with Special Forces units as well as additional units of the Defense Brigades.
-Syrian government forces, comprising some 30,000 men from units considered both elite and loyal, surrounded and sealed off Aleppo.
+Syrian government forces, comprising some 30,000 men from units considered both elite and loyal, surrounded and sealed off the city of Aleppo.

 The Special Forces units entered the city first, on 1 April 1980.
 The 3rd Division in turn deployed in force on 6 April.
 The Division deployed their soldiers alongside hundreds of tanks and armoured vehicles, which engaged in a brutal crackdown, often firing indiscriminately at residential properties.
 Government force would seal off neighborhoods, and then search house to house for suspects and weapons.
 Gen. Shafiq Fayadh was reported to have stood on a tank on 5 April, and announced his willingness to "kill a thousand people a day to rid the city of the Muslim Brother vermins."

 The government offensive had resulted in hundreds of civilian deaths by mid April, whilst many more were detained at detention sites spread throughout the city.
 Special Forces units set up a prison camp in the Citadel.